October 17th, 2021

 Sprint & Experience race

-The start for the Sprint- & Experience race is the same as the FINISH LINE at Square de Verdun in Cannes.
+The start for the Sprint- & Experience race is the same as the Finish line on the beach at Hôtel Martinez.
 Make sure to be there on-time.

 World Series race

 The Start of the World Series race is on Île de Ste Marguerite.
 We have an organized boat transport to take you there.
-Ferry leaves from Finish line harbor at 07:45 – Only for racers
+Ferry leaves from Port Pierre Canto at 07:45 – Only for racers

 NOTE: The boat will not wait, be on-time.